echoes-tech/puppet-postgres_xc/README.md

 ###Setup Requirements

 PG-XC should be downloaded and compiled from source.

 PG-XC configures a cluster so it needs to be declared on many nodes.

 This tutorial/module is designed for a 4 machines environment.
 The 4 hostnames are database1, database2, gtm and gtm2.
 GTM standby is installed on gtm2

+Datanode\_slave needs a ssh free password authentification between the two datanodes for data replication (by rsync)

 To get High Availability the Postgres-xc documentation advises to install datanode, coordinator and gtm proxy process on the same server.
 GTM and GTM standby have to be installed on two other machines.